 Your Dry Home May Cause Dry Eye

-Recommendation: “A solution for this include not sleeping with an overhead fan, but instead to use a tower or table fan that can be directed so it doesn’t blow over the eyes.
-If this is not possible, for instance your spouse is particular, then wearing a sleep mask is also an option to keep the air from blowing into the eyes.
-Finally, a humidifier in the bedroom (or in the whole house) is a good idea from anyone suffering from dry eye, and can be considered year round.”
+The Rx: "A solution for this include not sleeping with an overhead fan, but instead to use a tower or table fan that can be directed so it doesn't blow over the eyes.
+Finally, a humidifier in the bedroom (or in the whole house) is a good idea from anyone suffering from dry eye, and can be considered year round."

 Your Dander May Cause an Eye Allergy

 "Many cases of eye allergy are environmental, and often related to the home environment," says Dr. Frenkel.
 "Pets are a particular problem for many with eye allergies.
 Hair, dander, and dust can collect on rugs, couches, and pillows.
 Exposure can then cause eye allergy.
 Symptoms include redness, watering, itching, swelling of the white part of the eye (conjunctiva), or the eyelids."

 The Rx: "Over the counter or prescription eye drops can help relieve symptoms and identifying and avoiding exposure can help as well."